terrapower/armi/doc/user/grids.rst

        B
        C

-Figure 3 below shows the third-core map plotted out.
+The figure below shows the third-core map plotted out.
 Also shown is the full-core plotted to represent what an ARMI simulation thinks the entire lattice map looks like, based on the third of the core provided in the ASCII art

 .. figure:: /.static/lattice_map_two_ring_hex_flats_up.png
     :align: center

-    Figure 3: Two-ring, third-core, flats-up hexagonal lattice map.
+    Two-ring, third-core, flats-up hexagonal lattice map.

-There is another possibility not shown above in Figure 3.
+There is another possibility not shown in the example above.
 A hexagonal grid can be represented with flats or corners pointing up on the plot.
 In ARMI, we represent the "corners up" version by specifying a slight change to the ``geom``
 field: ``hex_corners_up`` as opposed to just ``hex``